0xdsqr/typescript-go-overlay/README.md

 # typescript-go-overlay

+Please do note:

+> This project is slow to use,i would not use it right now, built to learn some stuff, i will move it to use go and it will work better, once i have time.
+As of today it's using herby with npm install (no good for nix)

 This repository is a Nix flake packaging the [typescript-go](https://github.com/microsoft/typescript-go) project.
 The flake tracks and builds Microsoft's TypeScript Go implementation, providing nightly builds based on the latest commit at the time.

 * **Nightly Builds**: Automatically tracks the latest commits from typescript-go